Columns configuration is specified by parameter columns and all settings are managed on its level.

 The functionality is available in Webix Pro edition only.

-Column batches can be used to organize groups of columns that are shown/hidden by clicking on the header of an aggregating column:
+Column batches can be used to organize batches of columns that are shown/hidden by clicking on the header of an aggregating column:

 For these needs a multiple line header is used.
-The first line of an aggregating column is defined via an object with the following properties:
+The first line of an aggregating column is defined as an object with the following properties:

 columns:[